mojowebinc/mojowebinc.github.io/pages/06about.md

 <div class="row">
     <div class="medium-4 columns t30">
       <p><img src="{{ site.urlimg }}06_log01_atom.jpg" alt=""></p>
-      <p><b>Atom</b> is a text editor that's modern, approachable, yet hackable to the core—a tool you can customize to do anything but also use productively without ever touching a config file.</p>
+      <p><b>Atom</b> is a text editor that's approachable, yet hackable to the core.
+While designed to be used productively without touching a config file, you can also customize Atom to suit your needs.</p>
     </div><!-- /.medium-4.columns -->

     <div class="medium-4 columns t30">
       <p><img src="{{ site.urlimg }}06_log02_phlow.jpg" alt=""></p>
-      <p><b>Feeling Responsive</b> is a responsive theme for Jekyll based on the fabulous foundation framework with beautiful typography and a bright color palette.</p>
+      <p><b>is a responsive theme for Jekyll created by Phlow.
+The theme is based on the Zurb Foundation framework and includes beautiful typography and a bright color palette. </p>
     </div><!-- /.medium-4.columns -->

     <div class="medium-4 columns t30">
       <p><img src="{{ site.urlimg }}06_log03_found.jpg" alt=""></p>
-      <p><b>Foundation</b> is a family of responsive front-end frameworks that make it easy to design beautiful responsive websites, apps and emails that look amazing on any device.
-Foundation is semantic, readable, flexible, and completely customizable.</p>
+      <p><b>Foundation</b> is a family of responsive front-end frameworks created by Zurb to make it easier to design beautiful responsive websites, apps and emails that look amazing on any device.</p>
     </div><!-- /.medium-4.columns -->
 </div><!-- /.row -->